gaultier/blog/optimization-tales-cockroachdb-part1.md

 > When using a LIMIT 1 clause (e.g. in your CTE above) the optimizer is able to take advantage of Locality Optimized Search - as soon as it finds the single row it is looking for, it stops searching for remote rows.

 Pretty nice optimization, that was superseded by explicitly providing `crdb_region`.

+This optimization by the way kicked in, in the [Results](#results) section, when querying for an address in the local region.

 ## What about other databases?